-- 28.(1) Subject to the approval of the Minister, an authority may make regulations applicable in the area under its jurisdiction, - (a) restricting and regulating the use of water in or from rivers,
+- 28.(1) Subject to the approval of the Minister, an authority may make regulations applicable in the area under its jurisdiction, - (a) restricting and regulating the use of water in or from rivers, streams, inland lakes, ponds, wetlands and natural or artificially constructed depressions in rivers or streams;

-3 The Conservation Authorities Act was amended in 2019 and 2020.
+&lt;sup>3 The Conservation Authorities Act was amended in 2019 and 2020.
 Many changes are not yet in effect and will be proclaimed at a future date, including modifications to Section 28.
 The legislation as quoted in the text of this document continues to apply until amended sections are proclaimed.